Cell Phones and Plans for Seniors

 A Phone and Plan Designed Especially for Seniors with Some Special Needs

-When it comes to a cell phone for seniors, the first option is a phone and plan from Great Call, maker of the Jitterbug phones which are considered to be the original simple cell phone.
-They offer a basic flip phone for true simplicity and a smartphone for more savvy users.
+When it comes to a cell phone for seniors who want a bit more simplicity, the first option is a phone and plan from Great Call, maker of the Jitterbug phones which are considered to be the original simple cell phone.
+They offer a basic flip phone for the ultimate ease and a smartphone for more savvy users.

 - It can be ideal for those who are not at all tech savvy or have a mild motor, auditory, or visual impairment.